Annalong: History

+In the census report of 1659, Annalong is referred to as a 'quarter' - a sub-division of a townland - in this case Moneydarraghmore.
+Like practically every locality in Mourne, the name derives from the Irish Celtic (Gaelic) - Ath na Long.
+This means 'the ford of the ships' - a reference to some crossing on the river near where it enters the harbour.
+It likely relates to around a thousand years ago when the Viking longships found some shelter at the mouth of the river.
+There is no material evidence of the Vikings ever having settled here.
+However, there are some words in the local dialect which would appear to suggest Norse influence, such as; 'selk', the local name for the common seal; to 'set allow' is to set on fire; to 'hain' is to eke out; 'holm' refers to low-lying land close to the river.

 On 13 January 1843, fishing boats from Newcastle and Annalong set out for the usual fishing stations but were caught in a gale.
 Fourteen boats were lost in the heavy seas, including a boat that had come to the rescue.
 Only two boats survived, the Victoria and the Brothers.
 In all, 76 men perished, 30 of them from Annalong.

-It is estimated that around 250 men from Annalong served in the Great War (1914-1918).
-These men were all volunteers, as conscription was only introduced in Great Britain, not Ireland.
+It is estimated that around 250 men from Annalong served in the Great War (1914–1918).
+These men were all volunteers, as conscription was only applied to Great Britain, not Ireland.

-Facilities

-Some of Annalong's businesses and public offices and organizations are on Main Street, while others are on the main road to Kilkeel and Newcastle.
-Annalong Primary School is in the village and Annalong Community Development Association was established in 1994.
-A new Irish language and cultural centre Páirc na Mara was opened in 2012 by Conradh na Gaeilge Boirche Íochtar, the Lower Mourne branch of The Gaelic League, and was extended in 2014.
-There are many old cottages and houses in the harbour area.
-New estates have been built on the outskirts of the village.

 Places of interest

+Annalong Cornmill

 Annalong Cornmill was built in the 19th century and operated until the 1960s, and was one of the last working watermills in Northern Ireland.
 It contains a grain drying kiln and three pairs of millstones.
 It is powered by a 15 ft water wheel and a 1920s Marshall "hot-bulb" 20hp engine.
 Restoration began in 1983 after it was acquired by Newry and Mourne District Council, and it reopened in 1985.